-I still love the color combination of turquoise blue and chocolate brown, and this is a fun way to highlight those colors together.
+I still love the color combination of turquoise blue with natural brown tones, and this is a fun way to highlight those colors together.

-This craft involves two of my favorites: thrift store finds and DecoArt Paint.
+This craft involves two of my favorites: thrift store finds and simple craft paint.

-I love to thrift store shop and I’ve found some great finds…along with a bunch of things that I brought home that I now question “what the heck was I thinking?”
-Well, today I’m turning that purchase into something better. (thank goodness!)
+I love to thrift store shop and I’ve found some great finds, along with a bunch of things that I brought home that I now question “what the heck was I thinking?!”
+I’m turning that purchase into something better.
+Thank goodness!

 Here is what you’ll need to make this Spring centerpiece: